HOW TO GO TO COLLEGE AS A FELON

 Many former felons don't realize this, but having a felony doesn't automatically mean you can't get student loans or go to college.
 Here is the process you need to follow:

 - Find the best college for you - Complete a search to find what colleges offer the program that you want and request information from them.
 Your best bet for this task is to go to a local library or community college and ask for assistance.
 Once you have the right program and college selected, you should be ready to move on.

 - Fill out your FAFSA (Free Application For Federal Student Aid) - This is an application to see if you qualify for any grants that will reduce the cost of college.
 CLICK HERE

-- Follow Up - Once you have a college figured out and your loan situation all set, you can go to college!
+- Apply and Follow Up - Once you have a college figured out, have been accepted, and your loan situation all set, you can go to college!